 Is December a good time to visit Guatemala?

 Yes, December is a good time to visit Guatemala.
-It’s full dry season with clear skies, and it’s also when many of the country’s biggest traditions happen back to back: Quema del Diablo, Santo Tomás, Posadas, Christmas, and New Year’s.
-It is also the busiest and most expensive month, so book ahead.
+It is dry season, with clear skies in the highlands, and it is also when many major traditions happen back to back: Quema del Diablo, Ciudad Vieja’s fiesta patronal, Santo Tomás, Posadas, Christmas, and New Year’s.
+It is also one of the busiest and most expensive months, so book ahead.

 What is the coldest month in Guatemala?

-December and January are usually the coldest months in Guatemala, especially at night in the highlands around Antigua, Lake Atitlán, and Quetzaltenango.
-Daytime temperatures stay mild, the cold shows up after dark.
+December and January are usually the coldest months in Guatemala, especially at night in the highlands around Antigua, Lake Atitlán, Chichicastenango, and Quetzaltenango.
+Daytime temperatures stay mild; the cold shows up after dark.

 Is Antigua expensive in December?